giuliafrascaria/DaDa/README.md

 ##Authors

-* Giulia Cassarà - Student at University of Rome Tor Vergata
+* Giulia Cassarà - B.Sc. student of Computer Engineering in the University of Rome Tor Vergata
-* Simone D'Aniello - Student at University of Rome Tor Vergata
+* Simone D'Aniello - B.Sc. student of Computer Engineering in the University of Rome Tor Vergata
-* Giulia Frascaria - Student at University of Rome Tor Vergata
+* Giulia Frascaria - B.Sc. student of Computer Engineering in the University of Rome Tor Vergata